influxdata/docs-v2/content/influxdb/cloud/account-management/data-usage.md

 products: [cloud]
 ---

 View the statistics of your data usage and rate limits (reads, writes, and delete limits) on the Usage page.
 Some usage data affects monthly costs ([pricing vectors](/influxdb/cloud/account-management/pricing-plans/#pricing-vectors)) and other usage data (for example, delete limits), does not affect pricing.
-For more information about limits, see the [InfluxDB Cloud limits](/influxdb/cloud/account-management/limits/).
+For more information, see the [InfluxDB Cloud limits and adjustable quotas](/influxdb/cloud/account-management/limits/).

 To view your {{< cloud-name >}} data usage, do the following: